tomwu3/kemono-dl/README.md

 `--ratelimit-sleep SEC`
 The time in seconds to wait after being ratelimited (default: 120)

+## Options added in this fork

+`--[no-]local-hash`
+Hash check before skip existing files. (default: False)
+`--[no-]dupe-check`
+Look for same index file with similar name and compare to server hash to prevent duplicate downloads. (default: True)
+*notice: idk if last two args works together or not, i'll never use options other than these two defaults because that's why i make them default. if you use them and have issues please report.*

 # Notes
 -   Excepted link formats:
     -   `https://{site}.party/{service}/user/{user_id}`